apiel/zicBox/NOTE.md

 ## zicHost

+- TODO save track patch

 - TODO SynthSample
-    - morph on wavetable
+    - morph on wavetable, start and end stick to sustain position when both are touching sustain window
     - spray window

-- TODO Sequencer Polyend play style
+- TODO tempo plugin, that would shalow midi clock in favour of custom clock

 - TODO modulation that would be a mix of envelop and lfo:
     - multiphase envelop (up to 8 or even more)